Heartbyte

 "But this is obviously something the system needs to do.
 How was it missed?"

-The client assumed the vendor would "figure it out" — they're the experts, after all.
-The vendor assumed the client would specify everything they needed.
-Neither took ownership of the thing neither of them wrote down.
-And that gap, that little unclaimed space between "scope" and "reality," is where projects haemorrhage budget and trust.
+The client assumed the vendor would "figure it out," since they're the experts.
+The vendor assumed the client would spell out everything they needed.
+Neither side owned the thing neither of them wrote down.
+That little gap between "scope" and "reality" is where projects bleed budget and trust.

 "The client thinks: 'They'll figure it out.'
 The vendor thinks: 'That wasn't in scope.'
 The gap is where the project fails."

-A partner closes that gap by default.
-Not because the contract tells them to, but because they actually own the outcome.
-If the finance team can't reconcile invoices, that's a problem for everyone in the room — not a CR opportunity.
+A partner closes that gap by default, not because the contract says so but because they own the outcome.
+If the finance team can't reconcile invoices, that's a problem for everyone in the room, not a chance to bill another CR.

 Vendors Don't Sit With Operations

-Here's something almost every failed project has in common: the vendor spoke to the manager, the director, maybe the department head.
-They never sat with the people who would actually use the system every day.
+Almost every failed project has one thing in common.
+The vendor spoke to the manager, the director, maybe the department head, and never sat with the people who'd actually use the system every day.

-So they built what the boss described.
-Which is not the same as what the operations team needs.
+So they built what the boss described, which is rarely what the operations team needs.
 Managers describe the process they think is happening.
-The real process — the workarounds, the exceptions, the "just this one case" rules that make the business actually run — lives in the heads of the people doing the work.
+The real process, with all its workarounds, exceptions, and "just this one case" rules that keep the business running, lives in the heads of the people doing the work.
 And the vendor never asks them.

 Two versions of the same workflow: